Bryan Reynolds Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up 44 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- Rockies pitchers combine to allow 45 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Freeland gets the start for the Rockies, his eighth of the season.
-He is 3-3 with a 3.76 ERA and 26 strikeouts in 38 1/3 innings pitched.
+- Senzatela (0-1) takes the mound for the Rockies to make his second start of the season.

-- His last time out was on Thursday against the Milwaukee Brewers, when the lefty threw five scoreless innings while giving up three hits.
+- In his most recent appearance on Friday, the right-hander tossed five innings against the New York Mets, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.